jmslbam/Taxonomy-TinyMCE/README.md

 ### Why not use Category TincyMCE

 I want to, but had to make to much changes to still call it CategoryTinyMCE.
 Hope we can combine powers.
-Also a category is buildin [custom taxonomy](http://codex.wordpress.org/Taxonomies).
+Also a category is build in [custom taxonomy](http://codex.wordpress.org/Taxonomies).

 ## Changelog